Beth Greene: Season 10

 Although Beth does not make a physical appearance in season 10, a painting of the character can be seen in the Barrington House as part of a shrine built by Maggie in the episode "Morning Star."
 In the episode "Home Sweet Home," Maggie comforts Kelly by telling her a story about her sister, and later Daryl.

 Season 11

 In the episodes "A New Deal" and "Outpost 22," Beth is seen in the form of flashbacks while Judith recalls prominent stories from her friend's pasts.
 In the episode "Rest in Peace," Beth is remembered by both Rick and Michonne Grimes when recalling both the living and the dead.

 The Walking Dead: Dead City

 Season 1

 Beth appears in the form of photographs in The Walking Dead: Dead City.
 Several years after defeating the Commonwealth, Maggie and Negan reside in a deserted New York.
 At one point, Maggie goes through an old box consisting of photos of her family, with several of the photographs including Beth.

+Season 3

+Beth appears in an alternate reality in the episode "Genesis."
+In this reality, the zombie apocalypse never happened, and Beth is still alive and well.
+Following the deaths of her parents and brother Shawn, Beth moved to Manhattan to pursue her dreams of becoming a singer, working at the Fram, the bar owned by Mason Dillard and frequented by Negan in the apocalyptic world.
+Her neighbor is Luis, Maggie's friend and possible love interest in post-apocalyptic Manhattan.

+Maggie visits Beth at Christmas, revealing a plan that she has to save their struggling family farm.
+In contrast, Beth encourages Maggie to sell the farm and pursue her dreams.

+After meeting Negan, Maggie aborts her plans to fly back home that night and attends Beth's show.
+Beth dedicates one of her songs to Maggie and they later sing together.
+To Beth's delight, Maggie initially decides to sell the farm, but changes her mind after getting a call that her co-op plan is possible.